Yuri Gagarin: Medals and orders of merit

 He was honoured as a Hero of Socialist Labour from Czechoslovakia on 29 April 1961, and Hero of Socialist Labour (Bulgaria, including the Order of Georgi Dimitrov) the same year.
 On the eighth anniversary of the beginning of the Cuban Revolution (26 July), President Osvaldo Dorticos of Cuba presented him with the first Order of Playa Girón, a newly created medal.

 Gagarin was also awarded the 1960 Gold Air Medal and the 1961 De la Vaulx Medal from the Fédération Aéronautique Internationale in Switzerland.
 He received numerous awards from other nations that year, including the Star of the Republic of Indonesia (2nd Class), the Order of the Cross of Grunwald (1st Degree) in Poland, the Order of the Flag of the People's Republic of Hungary (1st Class with diamonds), the Hero of Labour award from the Democratic Republic of Vietnam, the Italian Columbus Day Medal, and a Gold Medal from the British Interplanetary Society along with another medal from the British Union of Foundry Workers.
 President Jânio Quadros of Brazil decorated Gagarin on 2 August 1961 with the Order of Aeronautical Merit, Commander grade.
 During a tour of Egypt in late January 1962, Gagarin received the Order of the Nile and the golden keys to the gates of Cairo.
 On 22 October 1963, Gagarin and Valentina Tereshkova were honoured with the Order of Karl Marx from the German Democratic Republic.

 Tributes

 The date of Gagarin's space flight, 12 April, has been commemorated.
 Since 1962, it has been celebrated first in the USSR and since 1991 in Russia and some other former Soviet republics as Cosmonautics Day.
-Since 2000, Yuri's Night, an international celebration, is held annually to commemorate milestones in space exploration.
+Since 2000, Yuri's Night, an international celebration, has been held annually to commemorate milestones in space exploration.
 In 2011, it was declared the International Day of Human Space Flight by the United Nations.